JamalShaheed/twitterBFTD/README.md

 * Domains that are owned are added to the exclusion list to avoid repeated testing

 Some features/changes to be made:
-      - [ ] add Verbose and Quiet flags
+- [ ] add verbose output and quiet output flags
 - [x] PEP8 compliant formating
 - [ ] Deal with URL's that have a '?' instead of a /
 - [ ] Get around Twitter API limits when downloading Tweets
 - [ ] Try filter out Tweets with no URL before downloading (might not be possible/ worth it)
+- [ ] Add the ability to check Twitter handle through commandline argument instead of file

 ---------------------------------------------------------------------------------------------------------------------------------